Life can be challenging these days!

 Here are 6 proven methods that will help you adhere and stay on track to reaching your fitness goals.

 Make a weekly schedule, set aside time daily for an activity.
 Being active doesn’t mean you have to hit the gym every day, mix it up!

-Not everyone likes to run or take a boxing class, try finding activities or classes that interest you.
+Not everyone likes to run or take a boxing class, try finding activities or some of our Worcester Fitness Group Exercise Classes that interest you.
 Physical activity can be fun when you find something you like.

-Having a friend to work out with certainly can keep you motivated, with social distancing of course!
+Having a friend or personal trainer to work out with certainly can keep you motivated, with social distancing of course!
 You can Zoom with each other for your home workouts, make up different routines for one another other, or go for a run on opposite sides of the street…it’s fun!!

 4. Give yourself time to find your groove

 On average, it takes approximately six to eight weeks to form a habit, so stick with it.
 Stay consistent…you got this!!